heregreat/Profile/README.md

  - Implemented a paper algorithm independently which consist of some signal analysis method like low-pass filter, moving average, etc, to monitors the affective benchmarking of movies based on the physiological responses of a real audience collected from Electro Dermal Activity (EDA) sensor.
  - This algorithm could be used to predict movies' box office, help director understanding audiences' emotion and improve the plot later.

-*Detecting Attention During Real-Word Driving Tasks Using Physiological Sensors*

-- Using an unsupervised learning algorithm to divide the intensity of drivers' attention on broadcast based on the Electro Dermal Activity (EDA) data.

 ### **<center>Coursework</center>**